Er-Divya/Excel_DataCleaning_Transformation/README.md

   - Mean: Good for normally distributed data without outliers.
   - Median: Better for skewed data or data with outliers.
   - Mode: Useful for categorical data or when you want to fill in with the most common value.

+- In the Lookup function practice file, I explore the VLOOKUP, XLOOKUP, and INDEXMATCH functions.
+  - VLOOKUP with an exact match.
+  - VLOOKUP's disadvantage.
+  - VLOOKUP approximate match.
+  - LOOKUP with data validation.
+  - INDEX and MATCH for flexible match.
+  - XLOOKUP with one or multiple lookup conditions.
+  - 2-way LOOKUP

 #### Some Excel Shortcuts: